Steven Byess

 Charismatic violinist and presenter Casey Bozell offers performances and music experiences which engage and inspire audiences across the Pacific Northwest.
 Her bold and colorful playing “draws out strong emotions” (The Linfield Review) and casts new light on traditional repertoire.
 As a presenter, Casey shares a magnetic enthusiasm for music which, when coupled with her approachable and cheerful personality, widens and deepens audiences and their connection to classical music.

-In addition to her role as concertmaster of the Portland Columbia Symphony, Casey is the concertmaster of the Newport Symphony and is also a member of the Portland Opera Orchestra and Oregon Ballet Theater.
+In addition to her role as concertmaster of Orchestra Nova Northwest, Casey is the concertmaster of the Newport Symphony and is also a member of the Portland Opera Orchestra and Oregon Ballet Theatre.
 Recent solo engagements include appearances with the Newport Symphony, Beaverton Symphony, Linfield Chamber Orchestra, and the Central Oregon Chamber Orchestra as well as guest artist recitals at the University of Northern Colorado, Eastern Oregon University, and Linfield College.
 An adept chamber musician, Casey is a founding member of the Hammers and Bows piano trio and Element String Quartet.

 When not on stage or in the pit, Casey finds herself behind a microphone, as host of the podcast Keep Classical Weird, which has had over 15,000 downloads in more than 80 countries.
 These fascinating shows cover a wide variety of intriguing topics cherry-picked from the world of classical music, and broken down in inventive, relatable ways.
 As the Newport Symphony News noted, “Her enthusiasm was infectious…(and she) had no difficulty holding my attention.”

-Passionate about developing creativity and musical literacy in young people, she serves on the faculty of the Young Musicians and Artists summer camp (since 2010), and was a Violin and Viola Instructor at Concordia University for ten years where she directed the Concordia University String Ensemble.
+Passionate about developing creativity and musical literacy in young people, Casey serves on the faculty of the Young Musicians and Artists summer camp (since 2010), and she was a Violin and Viola Instructor at Concordia University for 10 years, where she directed the Concordia University String Ensemble.
 Past positions also include teaching at Corban, Pacific and Marylhurst Universities.
-Her students have participated in the Metropolitan Youth Symphony, Pro-Arte Youth Orchestra, Oregon All-State Orchestra, and have won college scholarships and concerto competitions across the Pacific Northwest region.
+Her students have participated in the Metropolitan Youth Symphony, Pro-Arte Youth Orchestra, and Oregon All-State Orchestra, with many going on to win college scholarships and concerto competitions across the Pacific Northwest region.

 Casey’s greatest mentors include Gerardo Ribeiro, Richard Fuchs, and Harold Wippler.
 She received her Bachelors of Music Performance from the University of Northern Colorado, and her Masters of Music Performance from Northwestern University.
 She plays on an 1874 Frederic Diehl violin.